jonathanwider/isoEm/README.md

 To install the required python packages, we can use conda:
 `conda create -n <my-env-name> python=3.8`,

 `conda activate <my-env-name>`

-The required packages can then be installed with
-`pip install -r requirements.txt` and
+`pip install -r requirements.txt`

 `conda install -c conda-forge cartopy`.

 Additionally, depending on the operating system, execution rights need to be added to the `preprocess.sh`, `Scripts/model_to_ico.sh` and `Scripts/ico_to_model.sh` scripts, e.g. by `chmod u+x preprocess.sh Scripts/model_to_ico.sh Scripts/ico_to_model.sh`.